BerkeleyHCI/PolymorphicBlocks/getting-started.md

 - allows inspection of solved / computed parameters in the design
 - provides schematic-like graphical edit actions to insert HDL

-The graphical edit actions have significant limitations (and probably bugs / unhandled edge cases) compared to the full HDL and is best suited for simple designs or as a learning tool.
+The graphical edit actions have significant limitations (and probably bugs / unhandled edge cases) compared to the full HDL and are best suited for simple designs or as a learning tool.
 **Consider it more of a tech demonstrator and proof-of-concept** but do give it a try.

 ![Annotated IDE screen](docs/ide/overview.png)

 The IDE has these major components:
-- **Block Diagram Visualization**: shows the compiled design visualized as a block diagram here.
+- **Block Diagram Visualization**: shows the compiled design visualized as a block diagram.
   - **Design Tree**: shows the compiled design as a tree structure of the block hierarchy.
 - **Library Browser**: shows all the library blocks, ports, and links.
   The text box at the top allows filtering by keyword.